emily-ogden/Stats_class/README.md

 #Homework 1
+Emily Ogden
-All data and code for stats course
+All data and code for homework 1